mbaumer/us_hep_funding/docs/_states/IN.md

 [Back to top](#top)
 ## IN-03 -- Rep. Jim Banks (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IN-03)
 ### Committees
-Jim Banks is the #5 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Jim Banks is the #5 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```